r-uu/r-uu.lib/fx/comp/doc/fx-comp-architecture.md

 First of all - honour to whom honour is due!

 Many concepts of the FX Comp architecture were initially inspired by [Adam Bien](https://github.com/AdamBien) and his [afterburner.fx](https://github.com/AdamBien/afterburner.fx) project.
+However, FX Comp pushes the limits of afterburner.fx by leveraging industry standards for CDI-based IOC and application event messaging.

 # FX Comp Architecture - Conceptual Overview